 What is the best certification to start a career in software testing?

 The ISTQB Foundation Level certification is widely recognized as the starting point for a career in QA.
 It covers core principles, terminology, and testing techniques that employers expect new testers to know.
 Passing this certification signals to hiring managers that you meet global standards in software testing.
+For a comparison of all your options, see our breakdown of the best software testing certifications.

 Where should I register for ISTQB certification?